cywang117/natural-ones/Session 41.md

 	- Undead activity on Hunter's Islands
 	- Kobolds attacking locals to the south Faenra Bluffs
 		- Apparently dragons are only up to the North but the book I read was a conspiracy-type book
-- Before we leave on the shipment,
+- Before we leave with the shipment, we decided to find some info about Red Sarfir
 	- Wayward youth of Haan know about Red Evil Sarfir's activities and why he's wanted
 		- We can investigate in Haan at Wyrmsguard, Lady's Hammer, skyport, Haan Market, City Hall, Guild Hall
 	- At the Guild Hall: